This post may contain affiliate links. Read the full disclosure here.

 Alternative methods of getting rid of fungus gnats?

-You can get all kinds of traps and sticky things to get rid of fungus gnats but I hate them.
-If I were to use a trap I’d need one that killed the gnat instantly – the sight of them flapping around on them traps is heartbreaking.
+If I were to use a trap I'd need one that killed the gnat instantly - the sight of them flapping around on the traps is heartbreaking.

 I got a carnivorous plant, specifically, a Sundew plant.

-Jesus, he’s effective.
+He’s effective.
 Like, super effective.

-One thing to note about Sundews is that they will not tolerate tap water, so I water mine with tap water that I harvest from the sky using a highly technical rainwater collection system comprising three buckets left outside.
+One thing to note about Sundews is that they will not tolerate tap water, so I water mine with water that I harvest from the sky using a highly technical rainwater collection system comprising three buckets left outside.

 - Stop overwatering your plants.